open-telemetry/opentelemetry-go/example/otel-collector/README.md

 # OpenTelemetry Collector Traces Example

-This example illustrates how to export traces from the OpenTelemetry-Go SDK to the OpenTelemetry Collector, and from there to a Jaeger instance.
+This example illustrates how to export trace and metric data from the OpenTelemetry-Go SDK to the OpenTelemetry Collector, and from there to a Jaeger instance.
 The complete flow is:

 `Demo App -> OpenTelemetry Collector -> Jaeger`